monode-dev/hello-mynx/learn-mynx.md

 # Learn Mynx

 This document serves as my best guesses of what Mynx will become.
 The language isn't quite here yet and the syntax will change a lot, but it's a starting point.
+There are also a lot of things that haven't mad it into this document yet.
+For example, I haven't touched on async, error handling, persistance levels(session, device, cloud), and a whole lot of other things.
+These will all come in time.

 ## Comments